10 English Idioms about Negotiations (with Meanings & Example Sentences)

 Sit on the fence

-Meaning: to remain neutral in negotiations.
+Meaning: to remain neutral and avoid taking sides in a discussion or negotiation.

 My Lingua Academy